Skip to content

 Evaluation

-The test fails if checkServerTrusted(...) is implemented in a custom X509TrustManager and does not properly validate server certificates.
+The test case fails if checkServerTrusted(...) is implemented in a custom X509TrustManager and does not properly validate server certificates.

 • **Using checkServerTrusted(...) which is error prone, when NSC would be enough.